-Scales in the questionnaire were provided for items representing the respondents' opinion about value co-creation involving stakeholders, the project's success, and stakeholder's satisfaction of their companies.
+Scales in the questionnaire were provided for items representing the respondents' opinion about value co-creation involving stakeholders, the project's success and stakeholder's satisfaction of their companies.
 Multi-item scales were used to measure each construct in the study.
-All the constructs and measurements were valid and reliable because they have been used and tested by past scholars in the study area (Rojas, Liu, & Lu, 2018; Sahi, Sehgal, & Sharma, 2017; Zheng, 2017; Liu, & Lu, 2018)
+All the constructs and measurements were valid and reliable because they have been used and tested by past scholars in the study area (Rojas, Liu and Lu, 2018; Sahi, Sehgal and Sharma, 2017; Zheng, 2017).

-We generated the questionnaire items by reviewing existing literature on value co-creation, project success, and stakeholders' satisfaction.
+We generated the questionnaire items by reviewing existing literature on value co-creation, project success and stakeholders' satisfaction.
 All the measures used in the study were adopted from previous studies.

-Value Co-creation (VCC) was measured using nine items or criteria, each adapted from Rojas, Liu, and Lu (2018) and Sahi, Sehgal, and Sharma, (2017).
-For example, VCC1 "Host communities' alignment/involvement throughout the project".
-Project Success (PS) was measured using three items taken from Zheng (2017) and Sahi, Sehgal, and Sharma, (2017).
-Project Stakeholder Satisfaction (PSS) was measured with five items derived from Liu, and Lu, 2018); Sahi, Sehgal, and Sharma, (2017).
-For instance, for PSS1, one of the questions was "How do you rate the project sponsor's satisfaction with the project's deliverables?"
-All items were anchored with a seven-point Likert scale (7= Completely Agree and 1= Completely Disagree).
+Value co-creation was measured using nine items or criteria, each adapted from Rojas, Liu and Lu (2018) and Sahi, Sehgal and Sharma (2017); for example, VCC1 "Host communities' alignment/involvement throughout the project".
+Project success was measured using three items taken from Zheng (2017) and Sahi, Sehgal and Sharma, (2017).
+Project stakeholder satisfaction was measured with five items derived from Rojas, Liu and Lu (2018) and Sahi, Sehgal and Sharma (2017).
+For instance, for PSS1, one of the questions was "How do you rate the project sponsor's satisfaction with the project's deliverables?".
+All items were anchored with a 7-point Likert scale (7 = Completely Agree and 1 = Completely Disagree).